aws-solutions-library-samples/guidance-for-workforce-management-using-amazon-bedrock/README.md

 ### Cost

 You are responsible for the cost of the AWS services used while running this Guidance.
-As of May 2025, the cost for running this Guidance with the default settings in the AWS Region US East 1 (N. Virginia) is approximately $<n.nn> per month for processing ( <nnnnn> records ).
+As of May 2025, the cost for running this Guidance with the default settings in the AWS Region US East 1 (N. Virginia) is approximately $529.63 per month.

 We recommend creating a [Budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) through [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
 Prices are subject to change.
 For full details, refer to the pricing webpage for each AWS service used in this Guidance.